 An employment lawyer works with his or her clients on interpreting, advising and litigating legal issues concerning work.
 An employment lawyer can work with both employees and employers, although some employment lawyers choose to work with employees only or employers only.
-Like some other firms, Dutton Employment Law, a division of Monkhouse Law, works with both employees and employers.
-Read here why we made that business decision.
+Like some other firms, Dutton Employment Law works with both employees and employers.

 Employment lawyers are usually both barristers and solicitors.
 A barrister is someone who litigates matters (i.e. going to court and arguing).
 A solicitor is someone who drafts documents or reviews documents (i.e. making employment contracts).
 Most employment lawyers do a mix of litigating and drafting.
 This is rather unique; many other kinds of lawyers only do one or the other.
 For instance, a criminal lawyer generally only litigates.
 Whereas a corporate lawyer generally only drafts and reviews documents.